arugu1a/AStar_Flatland/plot.md

 Clingo then solves the logic programs.
 This script goes through all the models and creates a heatmap for all the train positions and plots them using matplotlib.
-You can use the **optional argument** -n/--models to set the maximum number of to be calculated models.
+You can use the **optional argument** -n/--models to set the maximum number of models to be calculated.

 > [!IMPORTANT] required facts
 > This script only works when your encoding generates train position